 They were waiting though, for their parents and for more.
 They had been promised a teacher, for their powers were vast.
 One could control ice, the other fire.
 Yet who controlled which?
 That changed on the hour.

 A traveler was coming.
 He walks, taking his time as he climbs the cliffs.
 His pack is heavy, and he is not young.
 Not old though, he will make it.
-He will just go slowly.
+He will just go slow.
 His pack is heavy.
 He takes his time.

 Knock, Knock, Bang!
 Knock, Knock, Bang!
 The hammering came early on the day, three days before the Winter Solstice.
 The girls were cautious to the gates.
 They had said they’d return, but who could it be?
 Knock, Knock, Bang!